linkanp/profit_calculator/README.md

 margin of all sales was €24 + €36 = €60.
 The remaining 6 gnomes are not included in the calculations as they have not been sold yet.

+## Technical Requirements
+1. PHP 7.2.5 or higher and these PHP extensions (which are installed and enabled by default in most PHP 7 installations): Ctype, iconv, JSON, PCRE, Session, SimpleXML, and Tokenizer;
+2. Composer, which is used to install PHP packages.
+3. Symfony CLI

+After Symfony CLI, you can check the technical requirements by running the following commands and then take action to fullfill all requirements.

+`symfony check:requirements`

 ## Installation
 After cloning the repo in your local, Run the composer install and yarn install command from the project root directory.